nclient/NClient/README.md

         .ForAllMethods().UsePolly(retryPolicy))
     .Build();
 ```
-You can also create your own implementation of the `IResiliencePolicyProvider` and pass it to the `WithResiliencePolicy` method.
+You can also create your own implementation of the `IResiliencePolicyProvider` and pass it to the `Use` method.
 #### Runtime policy change
-Create or change a policy for an already created client using the `Invoke` method:
+You may need to set policies in runtime.
+To create or change a policy for an already created client use the `Invoke` method:
 ```C#
 public class MyResiliencePolicyProvider : IResiliencePolicyProvider { ... }
 ...